Of course, you want to use free images for your website and blog.

 There are hundreds of sites on the Internet that offer free images, but the selection above are all good places to start.

-But, always check the reuse and licence terms on any site you use and on each individual image.
+But, always check the reuse and license terms on any site you use and on each individual image.

 It’s much better to be safe than sorry.